 There are several Eupatorium species in America:

-- Eupatorium perfoliatum L. This species grows in North America and is used as laxative, sudorific, and febrifuge against influenza and colds.
+- Eupatorium perfoliatum L. This species grows in North America and is used as a laxative, sudorific, and febrifuge against influenza and colds.
 Its common name is boneset.

 - Eupatorium purpureum L. is commonly called Queen of the Meadow.
 This is a plant used by American natives as a diuretic and stimulating.